 Should you opt for a taxi, expect to pay between $60 to $80 plus tolls.
 There go those savings in airfare out the window!

-Unless you are saving hundreds of dollars by flying into Newark, there isn’t much reason to choose this airport.
-You will be better off with JFK or LaGuardia.
+Unless you are saving money by flying into Newark, you may be better off with JFK or LaGuardia, given the cost of ground transportation.

 Read our in-depth post, How to Get from Newark Airport to Manhattan.